-Taxation for Non-Resident Employees
+Taxation of Non-Resident Employees in Canada

 Non-resident employees are generally defined as a non-resident of Canada with workdays in Canada during the calendar year—Therefore they have a Canadian source employment income.

 If they are employed by a non-Canadian entity, they generally remain on the non-Canadian payroll.

 A non-resident employer is subject to the same withholding obligations as resident employers.
 Thus, non-resident employers must withhold and remit Canadian income taxes in connection with an employees’ Canadian source employment income.